MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ms.custom:
   - ignite-2023
 ms.date: 09/15/2023
-# customer intent: As a data scientist, I want to create a model to predict churn.
+#customer intent: As a data scientist, I want to create a model to predict churn.
 ---

 # Tutorial: Create, evaluate, and score a churn prediction model

-In this tutorial, you'll see a Microsoft Fabric data science workflow with an end-to-end example.
-The scenario is to build a model to predict whether bank customers would churn or not.
-The churn rate, also known as the rate of attrition refers to the rate at which bank customers stop doing business with the bank.
+In this tutorial, you see a Microsoft Fabric data science workflow with an end-to-end example.
+The scenario is to build a model to predict the churn rate for bank customers.
+The churn rate, also called the rate of attrition, is the rate at which customers stop doing business with the bank.

-The main steps in this tutorial are
+The main steps in this tutorial are:

 > [!div class="checklist"]
 >
-> - Install custom libraries
+> - Install custom libraries.
-> - Load the data
+> - Load the data.
-> - Understand and process the data through exploratory data analysis and demonstrate the use of Fabric Data Wrangler feature
+> - Understand and process the data through exploratory data analysis, and demonstrate the use of the Fabric Data Wrangler feature.
-> - Train machine learning models using `Scikit-Learn` and `LightGBM`, and track experiments using MLflow and Fabric Autologging feature
+> - Train machine learning models by using scikit-Learn and LightGBM, and track experiments by using MLflow and the Fabric autologging feature.
-> - Evaluate and save the final machine learning model
+> - Evaluate and save the final machine learning model.
-> - Demonstrate the model performance via visualizations in Power BI
+> - Demonstrate the model performance via visualizations in Power BI.

 ## Prerequisites